HumBug-Mosquito/HumBugDB/README.md

 By Ivan Kiskin.
 Contact `ivankiskin1@gmail.com` for enquiries or suggestions.

 ## General use instructions
-This code is complementary to the paper: *"HumBugDB: a large-scale acoustic mosquito dataset"* [currently under review](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks#:~:text=NeurIPS%202021%20Datasets%20and%20Benchmarks,how%20to%20improve%20dataset%20development.), and the dataset on [Zenodo](https://zenodo.org/record/4904800).
+This code is complementary to the paper: [*"HumBugDB: a large-scale acoustic mosquito dataset"*](https://openreview.net/forum?id=vhjsBtq9OxO) and the dataset on [Zenodo](https://zenodo.org/record/4904800).

 See documentation in [the paper supplement](https://github.com/HumBug-Mosquito/HumBugDB/blob/devel/docs/NeurIPS_2021_HumBugDB_Supplement.pdf) for:
 * Section A: Licensing